gpuweb/cts/docs/terms.md

 ## Test Fixture / Fixture

-Test fixtures provide helpers for tests to use.
+_Test Fixtures_ provide helpers for tests to use.
 A new instance of the fixture is created for every run of every test case.

 There is always one fixture class for a whole test group (though this may change).